calliope-edu/CalliopEO_AstroPi/README.md

      +--------------+
 ```

+## Testing
+To select and run tests execute `./testing.sh`.
+To get an overview of availbable tests see [Testcases.md](testcases/testcases.md).

 ## Software Installation
 ### Operating system
 The project is intended to be used with the ESA [Astro Pi IR](https://astro-pi.org/) onboard the International Space Station ISS.
 The Astro Pi SBCs are running a dedicated flavour of Raspberry Pi OS not available for the public.
 But this software can also be installed on the publicly available [Raspberry Pi OS](https://www.raspberrypi.org/software/) running on any Raspberry Pi.
 For CalliopEO, the "OS Lite" version without desktop is sufficient.
 Follow the standard installation procedure.